aaronbieber/org-protocol-handler/README.md

 launches `emacsclient` and hands that URL to it.
 This enables your already-running Emacs server to be triggered by `org-protocol://` links from anywhere on your system.

+Neither the `emacsclient` program nor Emacs itself will decode the URL; it expects to receive a raw URL with spaces and all, but the URL will need to be encoded to preserve spaces (especially) when the handler is called by your browser, so this handler uses a small Python script to decode the URL and also extract the page title from it so we can display a notification.

 ## Why? ##